 My name is Amanda Arroyo.
-I am currently studying for my Nutrition and Wellness Consultant Certification from AFPA.
-I wanted to start my blog with sharing a little about myself and why my diet and nutrition needs have always had “a different beet”.
-For the full story, visit My Story page.
+I am a Nutrition and Wellness Consultant.
+I received my certification from AFPA in January 2019.
+I wanted to start my blog with sharing a little about myself and why my diet and nutrition needs have always had “a different beet“.
+(For the full story, visit My Story page.)

 Food Allergies Then

 I was 5 1/2 years old when I had my first allergy test.
 My back was so small they had to finish the test on the back of both my arms.
-I don’t remember much other than the itching and the fact they had to test me again on another day because my reactions were spreading and they couldn’t tell which was which.
+I don’t remember much other than the itching and the fact they had to test me again on another day because my reactions were spreading and crossing barriers so that they couldn’t tell which was which.

 It ended up showing I was allergic to dairy, soy, corn, most grains, most fruits and vegetables, pork and shrimp.
 I’m not even going to get into the seasonal and environmental allergies.
 I was a bubble child.
 A lot of my food allergies were not detrimental, but definitely lowered the quality of my life if I had too much.